FabricMC/fabricmc.net/cli.md

 ```

 ## Usage
-The Fabric CLI tools currently offer one sub command, `init`.
-In the future we may expand the range of tools offered.
-If you find an issue please make sure to report it on our [GitHub](https://github.com/FabricMC/fabricmc.net) page.
+The Fabric CLI tools currently offer one main sub-command, `init`.

-The `init` sub command can be used to generate a customised template mod.
+The `init` sub-command can be used to generate a customised template mod.
 To generate a new mod in the current directory, the following command can be used:
 ```
 fabric init
 ```